Medicare News and Healthcare Updates, Retirement Investing Strategies and Articles

 1. Not Buying Insurance With Your HSA

-Sure, you can use the funds in your HSA to pay for qualified medical expenses—think co-pays and vision and dental expenses— but if you use HSA funds to pay for qualified medical costs, you won’t be able to claim those costs as itemized deductions.
+Sure, you can use the funds in your HSA to pay for qualified medical expenses—think copays and vision and dental expenses— but if you use HSA funds to pay for qualified medical costs, you won’t be able to claim those costs as itemized deductions.

-2. Incurring a Penalty Through Retroactive Social Security enrollment
+2. Incurring a Penalty Through Retroactive Social Security Enrollment

 3. Using Your Health Savings Account to Pay for Non-Medical Expenses